 New Year's Day January 1

 Arbor Day Last Friday in April

 Memorial Day Last Monday in May

-Independence Day July 4

-Labor Day First Monday in September

-Veteran's Day November 11

-Thanksgiving Day Fourth Thursday in November
+Independence Day Labor Day Veteran's Day Thanksgiving Day Day after Thanksgiving Day Christmas Day July 4 First Monday in September November 11 Fourth Thursday in November

-Day after Thanksgiving Day

-Christmas Day December 25
+December 25

 When a holiday falls on a Saturday, it will be observed on the preceding Friday.
 When a holiday falls on a Sunday, it will be observed on the following Monday.
+The Mayor may designate such special holidays as circumstances merit.